livingTheDream93/Neighbourhood-Map/readme.md

 # Delhi's Places Of Intrest

 ### How to use this
+- Clone the repo
+- Open index.html file.
-- Just clone the repo or visit the live link https://livingthedream93.github.io/Neighbourhood-Map/
+- Alternatively you can visit the live link https://livingthedream93.github.io/Neighbourhood-Map/

 ### Credits